How to Trademark Your Brand in 3 Easy Steps

 Trademarks are 100% necessary.

 They allow you to lock down your brand: meaning you're the only company in your industry that can use your name.
-This helps your brand stand out in the crowded marketplace and protects you from trademark infringement lawsuits that force you to undergo entire (read: expensive) rebrands.
+This helps your brand stand out in the crowded marketplace and protects you from trademark infringement lawsuits that prevent you from operating nationally.
 Here's how to get started trademarking your brand in 4 simple steps:

 1. Review your brand